pgRouting/workshop/docs/chapters/installation.rst

 	* OpenStreetMap API v0.6, see for more information http://wiki.openstreetmap.org/index.php/OSM_Protocol_Version_0.6
 	* Denver data is available at the LiveDVD in ``/usr/local/share/osm/``

 An alternative for very large areas is the download service of `CloudMade <http://www.cloudemade.com>`_.
 The company offers extracts of maps from countries around the world.
-For data of Spain for example go to http://download.cloudmade.com/europe/spain and download the compressed ``.osm.bz2`` file:
+For data of Colorado for example go to http://download.cloudmade.com/americas/northern_america/united_states/colorado and download the compressed ``.osm.bz2`` file:

 .. code-block:: bash

-	wget --progress=dot:mega http://download.cloudmade.com/europe/spain/spain.osm.bz2
+	wget --progress=dot:mega http://download.cloudmade.com/americas/northern_america/united_states/colorado/colorado.osm.bz2

 .. warning::